hikmetdag/WeatherApp/README.md

 - It can show weather by Geolocation
 - It shows weather by entering the city name
 - Show 5 day weather forecast of the city or geolocation
-- It arranges background img according to given city
+- It arranges background img of given city

 ## Tools/Languages